-Nyord is your team’s secret weapon for generating valuable insights, creative ideas, and action-driven experiments to elevate your company’s onboarding strategy.
+Nyord is your team’s secret weapon for generating insights, creative ideas, and action-driven experiments to elevate your company’s onboarding strategy.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.